Whitecoin-XWC/Whitecoin-core/docs/witness/How_To_become_an_active_witness.md

 without any account associated with them).

-In order to get a witness registered we need to import approximately $120 worth of BTS into the BitShares 2.0 client later.
+In order to get a witness registered we need to import approximately $120 worth of BTS into the Whitecoin client later.

 #### Manually extracting private keys (most secure way)
 We can extract the required private keys that hold funds this way.
 First we get